West Loop: Chicago's hottest foodie 'hood

 Nowhere is the West Loop's metamorphosis more apparent than on West Fulton Market Street, the neighborhood's former meatpacking hub.

-A converted cold storage facility now houses Google's Midwest headquarters, looming over the street's last meatpacking operation and a lot of restaurant-driven construction.
+A converted cold storage facility now houses Google's Midwest headquarters, looming over former meatpacking warehouses and a lot of mixed-use construction.
 On the ground floor is aptly named seafood and raw bar Cold Storage, as well as Swift & Sons, an updated take on the classic Chicago steakhouse.

-On weekdays, forklifts from the last meatpacker on the corridor, Nealey Foods, still whip around with cases of raw chicken and pork.
-But by the end of September, Nealey Foods expects to have moved away.
+The last meatpacker on the corridor, Nealey Foods, moved out of the neighborhood in 2017 with the forklifts that used to whip around with cases of raw chicken and pork.

-Google occupies a revamped building overlooking the last of Fulton Market Street's meatpacking businesses.

 But meat will always play a huge role in the neighborhood.